numlck/MouseSync.com/README.md

 A mousefix that greatly improves aim by quantization (for lack of a better word) Uses one of the same libraries as Povohat/Kovaaks Mouse Accell | Interaccell

+# What it does

+Windows has a mouse calculation that relates to integers.
+So your mouse can only move whole units like 1,2,3,4 But depending on your settings your mouse might move in a fractional gain.
+Like i.e 1 Unit of mouse movement is 3.325 Units of screen movement.
+Because pixels are indivisible this poses a big problem and can and does introduce inaccuracy in Raw Input and possibly Normal Windows Calculation.
+ReyonMouseFix tries to fix all this by intercepting all the mouse movement and calibrate it so that 1 unit of mouse movements equals the physical mouse distance in screen distance.

+# Sidenote

 There is a major bug in the Kovaaks Mouse Accell program namely that they use `floor()` to round the numbers.
 This works fine for positive decimals but when its negative it finds the lowest number which i.e `-2.326` becomes `-3.0` because `-3.0 < -2.326` but on the positive side it turns `2.326` into `2.0`, and you can test it yourself, your left movement is faster then your right movement.

 **This driver doesnt suffer from that.**